-- Consumer energy data is highly valuable but legally a challenge for third parties to access. - In aggregate, consumer actions that reduce energy consumption can reduce power outages but consumers are difficult to coordinate and motivate. - There is an urgent need for consumer energy data and consumer actions due to compounding macro factors such as the Russo-Ukraine war, increasing extreme weather, and aging and failing power infrastructure. - VIA's Skylight solution enables third parties to compensate consumer energy participants in real-time for their energy data and actions. - A variety of Web3 technologies including blockchain smart contracts, zero-knowledge proofs, and privacy-preserving encryption enable Skylight. - Consumers maintain provable and anonymous ownership of their data at all times. - Consumers can be compensated for insights aggregated from their data and for energy efficiency actions validated through their data. - Utilities and other data custodians earn a fee for their data custodial services. - The underlying technology is in daily use at the U.S. Department of Defense (the only blockchain with Top Secret level cybersecurity accreditation) and granted 8 patents.
+- Consumer energy data is highly valuable but legally a challenge for third parties to access. - In aggregate, consumer actions that reduce energy consumption can reduce power outages.
+But, consumers are impossible to coordinate and motivate without access to their data. - There is an urgent need for consumer energy data and consumer actions due to compounding macro factors such as the Russia-Ukraine war, increasing extreme weather, and aging and failing power infrastructure. - VIA's Skylight solution enables third parties to compensate consumer energy participants in real-time for their energy data and actions. - A variety of Web3 technologies including blockchain smart contracts, zero-knowledge proofs, and privacy-preserving encryption enable Skylight. - Consumers maintain provable and anonymous ownership of their data at all times. - o Consumers are compensated for each insight aggregated from their data and for each energy efficiency action validated through their data. - o Utilities and other data custodians earn a fee for their data custodial services. - The underlying technology is in daily use at the U.S. Department of Defense (DOD), is the only blockchain with Top Secret level cybersecurity accreditation, and has eight granted patents.